Why You Should Regularly Sell Your RSUs

 The Way Out

-You can buy index funds tracking broad market benchmarks like Nifty 50.
-If you want to maintain exposure to US markets, you can consider ETFs tracking S&P 500 or the tech-focused NASDAQ 100 index.
+If you sell, what should you do with the sale proceeds?
+Buy index funds tracking broad market benchmarks like Nifty 50.
+If you want to maintain exposure to US markets, consider ETFs tracking S&P 500 or the tech-focused NASDAQ 100 index.
 These diversified funds do not suffer from company-specific risks, and offer much superior risk-adjusted returns than individual stocks.
+The sale proceeds can also be used to rebalance your portfolio amongst various asset classes such as equity, debt, real estate etc.